inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

       (list '851-5071x2661)))))
 ;;;     We are an affirmative action employer.
 QOTD:
 	"Say, you look pretty athletic.
-What say we put a pair of tennis shoes on you and run you into the wall?"
+What say we put a p of tennis shoes on you and run you into the wall?"
 Maybe we could paint GOLDIE HAWN a rich PRUSSIAN BLUE -- It doesn't much signify whom one marries, for one is sure to find out